Lineup of elderly people

 Current Funding Opportunities

-ASU Roybal Center seeks applications to conduct NIH Stage I-III randomized clinical trials that will develop and test mechanisms of behavioral change (MoBC)-driven and technology-enabled behavioral and lifestyle interventions for older adults living alone with cognitive decline.
-We will award two projects at $150,000 total (direct + indirect) each per year for two years, starting June 1, 2025 (pending NIA approval).
-Applicants are strongly encouraged to seek IDC waivers from their own institution to maximize the direct costs for projects.
-One year no-cost extension may be considered.
+ASU Roybal Center seeks applications to conduct NIH Stage I-IV randomized clinical trials that will develop and test mechanisms of behavioral change (MoBC)-driven and technology-enabled behavioral and lifestyle interventions for older adults living alone with cognitive decline.
+Four 2 year trials will be funded, with total funding up to $180,000 (direct + indirect costs) per trial.
+All awards expected to begin on June 1, 2026 (pending NIA approval).
+Applicants are strongly encouraged to seek indirect cost (IDC) waivers from their institutions to maximize available direct costs.
+A one-year no-cost extension may be considered.

 These trials should test the ASU Roybal Center’s Conceptual Framework (Exhibit 1) with rigorous design to secure future funding (e.g.,NIH R01) to advance to the next Stage.